Corrective Machine Unlearning: Problem Formulation

+In this section, we discuss the most important distinctions between Corrective Unlearning and Privacy-oriented unlearning.
+Privacy-oriented unlearning seeks to ensure \textit{retrain indistinguishability}~\citep{sekhari2021remember}: the unlearning algorithm \(\ucorr\) aims to produce models indistinguishabile from the models produced by the learning algorithm trained on just the retain set $S_{tr} \setminus S_f$.

+\paragraph{Different Goals~(Removal of Incorrect Training Data):} The goal of privacy-oriented unlearning is to remove the influence of untampered but sensitive user data whereas the objective of corrective unlearning is to remove the influence of manipulated samples.

+\underline{\textit{Implications}}: Removing uncorrupted but~\emph{private} samples in privacy-oriented unlearning scenarios typically degrades model performance \citep{golatkar2019sunshine}.
+This is unavoidable as there is a cost to obtain privacy \citep{jayaraman2019evaluating}.
+Some unlearning procedures even nudge the model output towards a uniform distribution over classes for samples in the forget set~\citep{chundawat2023can, li2023random}.
+However, in corrective unlearning, removing the influence of manipulated samples is expected to improve the model's performance on the affected domain $\mathcal{D}_m$~(i.e.~\(\corracc\)).
+Intuitively, this may, in turn, improve the learned representations thereby also improving overall accuracy~\(\ovracc\).
+The underlying cause is that corrective unlearning aims to unlearn corrupt data whereas the focus of privacy-oriented unlearning is removing confidential but not necessarily corrupt data.

-\textbf{Key Distinction}: In traditional unlearning, all the data whose influence is to be removed from the model is specified by user deletion requests.
-However, when identifying manipulated data, it is unrealistic to assume all of it will be found.
-Thus, in corrective unlearning, $S_{tr} \setminus S_f$ will continue to have manipulated data from $S_m \setminus S_f$ (\circled{3}). \textbf{Implications}: Retraining from scratch on $S_{tr} \setminus S_f$ is the gold standard for traditional unlearning but it is computationally expensive.
-Therefore, the core challenge for traditional unlearning procedures is achieving computational efficiency~(\circled{4}).
-However, in corrective unlearning, as $S_{tr} \setminus S_f$ continues to have manipulated data, unlearning procedures that solely rely on it \citep{Schelter2020AmnesiaM, bourtoule2020machine, he2021deepobliviate, graves2020amnesiac,goel2023adversarial} perpetuate the adverse effects of the manipulation.
-This necessitates a methodological inquiry beyond computationally efficient approximations of~\emph{retraining from scratch}, which ceases to be a gold standard.
-This naturally leads to the question~\emph{How can we effectively remove the detrimental impacts of $S_m$ using a representative, albeit smaller, subset $S_f$?}
+\paragraph{Different Gold-Standards~(Retraining without deletion set is not enough):} In privacy-oriented unlearning, the data whose influence is to be removed from the model is specified by user deletion requests.
+However, as discussed before, when model developers need to identify compromised data, it is unrealistic to assume all of it will be found.
+Thus, in corrective unlearning at $\alpha < 1$, the retain set $S_{tr} \setminus S_f$ will continue to contain manipulated data from $S_m \setminus S_f$.

+\underline{\textit{Implications}}: Retraining from scratch on $S_{tr} \setminus S_f$ is the gold standard for privacy-oriented unlearning but it is computationally expensive.
+Therefore, at its core, privacy-oriented unlearning is a computational problem.
+However, in corrective unlearning when $\alpha < 1$, as $S_{tr} \setminus S_f$ continues to have manipulated data, unlearning procedures that solely rely on it \citep{Schelter2020AmnesiaM, bourtoule2020machine, graves2020amnesiac, goel2023adversarial} perpetuate the adverse effects of the manipulation.
+This necessitates a search for algorithms beyond computationally efficient approximations of~\emph{retraining from scratch}, which ceases to be a gold standard.